Krazzy 4

 Krazzy 4 is a 2008 Indian Hindi-language comedy thriller film directed by Jaideep Sen and produced by Rakesh Roshan.
-The film stars Juhi Chawla, Arshad Warsi, Irrfan Khan, Rajpal Yadav and Suresh Menon in lead roles while Shahrukh Khan and Hrithik Roshan appear in item numbers.
-Music of the film is by Rajesh Roshan.
-Its the remake of 1989 Hollywood film The Dream Team and a loose adaptation of a 1991 Indian Malayalam-language Mookilla Rajyathu.
+The film stars Juhi Chawla, Arshad Warsi, Irrfan Khan, Rajpal Yadav, and Suresh Menon in lead roles, while Shahrukh Khan and Hrithik Roshan appear in item numbers.
+The music of the film is by Rajesh Roshan.
+It is a loose remake of the 1989 American film The Dream Team and the 1991 Malayalam film Mookilla Rajyathu.
+The film was released on 11 April 2008 and was a moderate success at the box office.

 Plot

-Raja has a temper problem, Gangadhar has an obsession with freedom, Dr. Mukherjee, is a clean freak and Dabboo, has not spoken in years.
-Dr. Sonali is treating all four of them.

-While Raja is diagnosed with Intermittent Explosive Disorder due to his sudden anger at the slightest provocation, schizophrenic Gangadhar is living in the past where he shares friendships with Jawaharlal Nehru, Mahatma Gandhi, Lokamanya Tilak and Sardar Vallabhbhai Patel.
+While Raja is diagnosed with intermittent explosive disorder due to his sudden anger at the slightest provocation, schizophrenic Gangadhar is living in the past where he shares friendships with Jawaharlal Nehru, Mahatma Gandhi, Lokamanya Tilak and Sardar Vallabhbhai Patel.
 He seems busy fighting for the country's freedom, which was achieved long back.
 Dr. Mukherjee is a perfect doctor and always keeps himself tidy and prim.
-He has been diagnosed with Obsessive Compulsive Personality Disorder.
-Dabboo suffers from Selective Mutism.
+He has been diagnosed with obsessive–compulsive personality disorder.
+Dabboo suffers from selective mutism.
 He has not spoken for years and appears frightened all the time.
 He is loved by one and all.
+Dr. Sonali is treating all four of them.

 Dr. Sonali negotiates with the mental hospital's top doctors to allow her to take the four of them for a cricket match between India and England which is being held on Independence Day.
 She eventually manages to get permission and the four of them get ready.
 The following morning, she takes them to the match and on the way stops at her clinic to pick up some important papers.
 She tells the group to stay in the car.

 After a while, Dabboo gets out of the car and goes to a spot nearby to urinate.
 From there, he watches Dr. Sonali being kidnapped by thugs.
 He notices one of the faces as a thug removes his mask.
 Dabboo then goes back to the car where his friends realize that something is wrong from the expression on his face, but soon ignore it as Dabboo cannot speak.

 As time goes on, the four become bored.
 One by one, all of them except Dabboo get out of the car to look for Dr. Sonali.
 They split up and go to different places.
 Meanwhile, Dr. Sonali is being bribed to sign papers for declaring a criminal called Rana insane at a hospital at 11 am the following day.
 As Raja searches for her, he passes by a store where there is a TV set showing a news report about Independence Day.
 Raja notices that the woman who is speaking is actually his ex-girlfriend, Shikha, who he had lost a long time ago.
 He tracks her, and the two have a tearful reunion.